 Insurance

-This includes premiums for business owner’s policy, malpractice, flood insurance on business premises, cyber liability, and business continuation insurance.
+This includes premiums for your business owner’s health insurance policy, malpractice coverage, flood insurance on business premises, cyber liability, and business continuation insurance.

 Interest on Business Debt

-Interest paid on business loans is usually deductible.
+Interest paid on business loans are usually deductible.

 Legal & Professional Fees